 TIP: You can start the import of the transport package from display mode.
 On the Show transport file page, click the name of the transport package and use the Import context menu.

-• Importing a transport package with the Database Transporter on page 108
+Importing transport packages with the Database Transporter on page 116